 The Fed sets a ceiling for the fed funds rate with its discount rate.
 That's what the Fed charges banks who borrow directly from its discount window.
 The Fed sets the discount rate higher than the fed funds rate.
 It would prefer banks borrow from each other.
 The discount rate sets an upper limit on the fed funds rate.
-No bank can charge a higher rate, or banks will simply borrow from the Fed.
+No bank can charge a higher rate.
+If they do, other banks will simply borrow from the Fed.

 How the Financial Crisis Changed the Way the Fed Raises Rates

 In December 2015, it raised the rate to 0.5%.
 In 2016, it raised it to 0.75%.
 The Committee raised the rate three times in 2017.
 The Fed continued to raise rates slowly until it reached the current fed funds rate

 The crisis in 2008 was so grave that the Fed needed to greatly expand its open market operations to add more liquidity.
 Over the next six years, quantitative easing added $2.6 trillion in credit to the banks' reserves.
 Banks no longer had to borrow from each other to meet the reserve requirement.
 Everyone had plenty of funds.
 This kept the rate at around 0.13 percent, well within the Fed's target.

 Since banks have plenty of funds, they don't have much incentive to borrow from each other to meet the reserve requirement.
 Therefore, the Fed will do two other things to raise rates.

 First, it will raise the interest rate it pays on required and excess reserves.
 Banks won't lend money to each other for a lower interest rate than they are already receiving for their reserves.
 That sets a floor for the fed funds rate.